equinor/data-modelling-tool/sre-wrapper/README.md

-# Data Modelling Tool SIMA Runtime Service Job Wrapper
+# Data Modelling Tool SIMA Runtime Engine Job Wrapper

-Thats long for _DMTSRSJW_
+That's long for _DMTSREJW_

 This component builds a Docker container that is based on a container for Sintef's SIMA (https://www.sintef.no/en/software/sima/) product.
 This container creates a wrapper that prepares the container before the SIMA run, and uploads the result when the run is complete.